Savour Masi Amarone wine at high altitudes

 The new restaurant is a culinary and oenological point of reference for mountain lovers from all over the world, year-round enthusiasts and sportsmen, united by the desire to enjoy a glass of wine surrounded by a sumptuous view of the Dolomites.

 The wine bar, which is also a restaurant, offers itself as a prime destination for skiers who frequent the many slopes of the Tofana and for those who stroll through the woods of the Astro Ring at Col Druscié in the summer, which reveals the magic of the firmament at night with the nearby Astronomical Observatory.
-It is also the ideal place for those who prefer walking in Corso Italia, the heart of Cortina’s most fashionable district, which can be easily accessed via the cable car Tofana – Freccia nel Cielo.
+It is also the ideal place for those who prefer walking in Corso Italia, the heart of Cortina’s most fashionable district, which can be easily accessed via the Tofana – Freccia nel Cielo gondola.

 A magical place, where there is no shortage of tempting food and wine: the entire selection of Masi wines is combined with traditional Venetian dishes in which wine also becomes an ingredient, such as risotto with Amarone Costasera and flakes of Monte Veronese, braised Guancialino with Amarone and honey, and Valpolicella salami aged in Campofiorin.